-Modern recruitment software has many benefits and different features which enable companies to significantly reduce their time-to-hire.
+Modern recruitment software has many benefits and different features that enable companies to significantly reduce their time-to-hire.

-Here are top 5 ways in which recruitment software reduces time to hire:
+Here are the top 5 ways in which recruitment software reduces time to hire:

 Modern recruitment software has ready-to-use recruiting email templates you can personalize and send in bulk.
 That way, you can save a lot of time and ensure that you communicate with every candidate on time with a personalized message.